High School of Dundee: The Grammar School

-The English School and Dundee Academy
+Dundee Academy

-The English School was founded by the burgh council in 1702, and was the successor to the pre-Reformation “Song School”: it acted as a sort of elementary school for both sexes.
+The English School was founded by the burgh council in 1702, and was the successor to the pre-Reformation "Song School": it acted as a sort of elementary school for both sexes.
 It stood in School Wynd, by the city churches, near to the present site of the Mercat Cross.
 The Grammar School shared a building with it from 1789, though the two remained separate.

 In 1785, Dundee Academy was opened in the Nethergate, in a hospital building built by the Trinitarian Friars before the Reformation; today it is the site of St Andrews Roman Catholic Cathedral.
-This new school, also founded by the Council, was “to instruct young gentlemen in mathematical learning, and the several branches of the science with which it is connected.”
-Its first rector, James Weir, described as “a gentleman of considerable abilities, but rather a projector,” took great interest in the problem of perpetual motion.
+This new school, also founded by the council, was "to instruct young gentlemen in mathematical learning, and the several branches of the science with which it is connected".
+Its first rector, James Weir, described as "a gentleman of considerable abilities, but rather a projector", took great interest in the problem of perpetual motion.
 The school closed down altogether in 1795 after its second master, James Ivory, had gone to be a professor at the Royal Military College.
 The academy re-opened in 1801, under Thomas Duncan, a brilliant mathematician: but after his appointment to the Regius Chair of Mathematics at the University of St Andrews in 1820 the school suffered.
 The author Robert Mudie also taught at the academy from 1808 to 1821.